vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 Generator file is facing developers to generate derivative values with config or palette file variables.

-Generator variables will be also injected as css variables like palette, and also they are availe in config module.
+Generator variables will be also injected as CSS variables like palette, and also they are availe in config module.

 ::: details Example